Basic Research Tips: Where do I start?

 Below are some suggestions for navigating any library system.
 Libraries are still full of information, but, the way for you to get to it is more often than not through a computer.
 The suggestions which follow are some generic ideas for making sure you manage your research instead of letting the computers do so!
 (Computers can not think , can not reflect, can not link concepts.
 They can only "see" dots.
 Lots of them!)

 Three Basic Tips for System Navigation

 - What kind of information do I need?
 Is it historical, medical, economic?
-Check the Articles and Library Databases or Internet Sites links on our library homepage for places to look.
+Check the Articles and Library Databases for places to look.

 - What language will I need to use to make this database work best for my research needs?
 Some databases are very discipline-specific, such as PsycINFO.
 To use it well, in other words, to retrieve citations which are most relevant to your research, you need to work with the Thesaurus for the database first.
 Other databases are more generic in what is covered, so your natural language (keyword) will be sufficient to start.
 But, eventually, you will need to pay attention to those subject headings or descriptors which best describe your topic.